Palkovsky/AudioPi/README.md

 Gets all tracks on the filesystem
 /all_tracks [GET]
+	-simple - boolean - default FALSE.
+Provides more information about tracks if FALSE, but with TRUE feed is a little bit lighter

 This action gets all tracks on the filesystem and arranges them into playlists via ID3 tags /all_playlists [GET]